interlock-network/knowledgebase-public/README.md

 # Interlock Knowledge Base
 ## Intro
 This is the knowledge-base of the interlock-team.
-It is vaguely wikipedia-like in structure, except instead of wiki-markup we use plain-old markdown, which basically everyone who has ever used slack, discourse, discord, and github is familiar with.
+It is vaguely Wikipedia-like in structure, except instead of wiki-markup we use plain-old markdown, which basically everyone who has ever used Slack, Discourse, Discord, and GitHub is familiar with.

 We need a place where our team can *easily* access, store, and update our knowledge in a way that preserves history and is easily searchable.